 Yoga consists of various yoga poses, meditation techniques, breathing exercises, and much more.
-When you practice yoga for lower back pain, it means that you are incorporating various yogic practices into your routine that helps you work on the overall growth of your spine.
+When you practice yoga for lower back pain, it means that you are incorporating various yogic practices into your routine that help you work on the overall growth of your spine.

 Practising regular yoga ensures that you have strong, flexible, and well-toned back muscles.
 In turn, you are always active and are less prone to any injury or discomfort while doing any physical activity.

 Though you can practice yoga for almost every possible issue that can put you on the back step, yet particular yoga poses sit perfectly for your lower back pain.
 Thus, practicing those poses of yoga for lower back pain targets the area of concern directly.

 It is one of the most known and practiced poses of yoga for lower back pain that works on the overall flexibility and strength of your body.
 Furthermore, it keeps your legs, arms, and core engaged along with ensuring a perfect curve in your spine.

 Simply stand tall on your yoga mat.
 Slowly bend forward until your hands touch the floor.
 Once you form a firm connection with the ground, shift your weight on your toes and arms.
 Keep your hips high towards the ceiling, so that, you can have a greater stretch in your shoulder blades.
 Be in this pose as long as you can for overall strength.